 A moderate amount of heart blockage is typically that in the 40-70% range, as seen in the diagram above where there is a 50% blockage at the beginning of the right coronary artery.
 Usually, heart blockage in the moderate range does not cause significant limitation to blood flow and so does not cause symptoms.
 Moderate coronary artery disease is treated much in the same way as mild disease, basically attention to risk factors, medications, and healthy lifestyle modification.
 Occasionally, heart blockage at the higher end of the moderate range (50-70%) may require additional testing to see if it is significant or not and may be responsible for symptoms.

 Heart Blockage – Severe Coronary Artery Disease

-As can be seen in the picture above there is a 100% blockage at the beginning of the right coronary artery stopping blood flowing any further and of course leading to a heart attack.
-Such a heart blockage is typically accompanied by major symptoms and treatment needs to be given in a very timely manner.
+As can be seen in the picture above, there is a 100% blockage at the beginning of the right coronary artery stopping blood flowing any further and, of course, leading to a heart attack.
+Such a heart blockage is typically accompanied by major symptoms, and treatment needs to be given in a very timely manner.
 As can be seen in the picture, this artery was treated with stent placement to allow normal blood flow to resume.
-If the treatment for this isn’t done within good time (usually first few hours, the sooner the better) then the heart muscle may die and once dead cannot usually recover which results in reduced heart pumping function and heart failure.
+If the treatment for this isn’t done within good time (usually the first few hours, the sooner the better), then the heart muscle may die, and once dead, cannot usually recover, which results in reduced heart pumping function and heart failure.